-In this paper we compare the models for the detection and segmentation of Ground Glass Opacity and Consolidation in chest CT scans.
+This paper compares the models for the detection and segmentation of Ground Glass Opacity and Consolidation in chest CT scans.
 These lesion areas are often associated both with common pneumonia and COVID-19.
 We train a Mask R-CNN model to segment these areas with high accuracy using three approaches: merging masks for these lesions into one, deleting the mask for Consolidation, and using both masks separately.
-The best model achieves the mean average precision of 44.68% using MS COCO criterion for instance segmentation across all accuracy thresholds.
-The classification model, COVID-CT-Mask-Net, which learns to predict the presence of COVID-19 vs common pneumonia vs control, achieves the 93.88% COVID-19 sensitivity, 95.64% overall accuracy, 95.06% common pneumonia sensitivity and 96.91% true negative rate on the COVIDx-CT test split (21192 CT scans) using a small fraction of the training data.
-We also analyze the effect of Non-Maximum Suppression of overlapping object predictions, both on the segmentation and classification accuracy.
-The full source code, models and pretrained weights are available on https://github.com/AlexTS1980/COVID-CT-Mask-Net.
+The best model achieves the mean average precision of 44.68% using MS COCO criterion on the segmentation across all accuracy thresholds.
+The classification model, COVID-CT-Mask-Net, learns to predict the presence of COVID-19 vs. common pneumonia vs. control.
+The model achieves the 93.88% COVID-19 sensitivity, 95.64% overall accuracy, 95.06% common pneumonia sensitivity, and 96.91% true-negative rate on the COVIDx-CT test split (21192 CT scans) using a small fraction of the training data.
+We also analyze the effect of the Non-Maximum Suppression of overlapping object predictions, both on the segmentation and classification accuracy.
+The full source code, models, and pre-trained weights are available on https://github.com/AlexTS1980/COVID-CT-Mask-Net.